ohaz/maximap/README.md

 After you have created this ini file, you can simply start the application.
 A console window should appear, listing all games defined in the `config.ini` file, requesting you to choose one.
 Just enter the number of the game you want to record.
 Afterwards, a new window appears, with the (scaled up) version of the recorded area.

+### Isn't this cheating?
+Honestly, I don't know.
+You might get banned in some games.
+CSGO for example disallows all third-party applications from interacting with the game in "Trusted Mode".
+I'm not sure if Maximap works with trusted mode.
+Apparently, display captures (which Maximap uses) are not an issue, but I can't say for sure.

+In general this tool behaves like OBS.
+So all games that allow streaming should allow this tool too.
+I don't think it directly interacts with the game in any way, so you _should_ be clear to use it.

+Still:
+ONLY USE THIS TOOL AT YOUR OWN RISK.